Tsuba (Japanese Sword Guard)

 Meaning Through Time

-Transformed from functional sword parts to collectible art objects, appreciated for historical significance, artistic merit, and metallurgical skill by collectors worldwide.
+After the ban on wearing swords, tsuba transitioned from functional sword parts to collectible art objects, valued for their historical significance and artistic merit, often displayed independently.

 HISTORICAL STORY